jdecaron/c19coalition/_posts/2020-09-19-cmta-prioritizes-of-domestic-ppe-supplies.md

 Companies represented on the call such as [Adaptive Energy](https://www.adaptiveenergyllc.com/), [Licap Technologies ](https://www.licaptech.com/) and [Lumenous](http://www.lumenous.com/) each produce PPE products.
 C19 Coalition partner [Gerber Technologies](bertechnology.com) has worked with more than 1,600 companies making pivots of their manufacturing to PPE capabilities.

-If these pivots don’t take into account questions such as “How to connect with the right suppliers of raw materials?” and “How to find the right buyers for PPE” then the efforts might be good hearted but the outcome unfulfilled.
+If these pivots don’t take into account questions such as “How to connect with the right suppliers of raw materials?” and “How to find the right buyers for PPE” then the efforts might be good-hearted, but the outcome unfulfilled.

 For example, [C19 Coalition partner Adaptive Energy ](https://c19coalition.org/2020/06/18/c19-coalition-partner-adaptive-energy-pivots-and-steps-up.html)currently sits on more than a half million units of PPE with not enough buyers.
-Additionally it also has the facilities, equipment, materials and knowledge to manufacture the holy grail of PPE masks, the N95, right now.
+Additionally, it also has the facilities, equipment, materials and knowledge to manufacture the holy grail of PPE masks, the N95, right now.

 ![Adaptive Energy has set up its manufacturing facilities to manufacture PPE.
 Now they need buyers as they have more than a half million PPE units in their facility.](/assets/uploads/adaptive-energy-ppe-production-3.jpg)